FAQs About Bankruptcy And Divorce

 - Q: My grandchild’s parent won’t let me see my grandchild!
 My grandchild and I love each other and we’ve always had great times together.
 Do I have any rights?

 - A: Yes.
-If parents are separated and the custodial parent won’t let you see your grandchild, you can petition the Family Court for visitation or even partial custody (overnight visits).
+If parents are involved in their own custody case and they don’t agree with each other about whether or not you should see your grandchild, you may be able to petition the Family Court for visitation or even partial custody (overnight visits).
 If you don’t want to involve the court, we can try to negotiate an agreement to allow visits, but, if the negotiations don’t go anywhere, the court is there to back you up and enforce your rights to see your grandchild.

 If you have a question you would like to see answered in this space, let me know.
-Contact me at [email protected] with your question or comment.
+Contact me online or by calling 412-567-6143 with your question or comment.
 Then check back a week later, and you may see the answer printed here!
 I look forward to hearing from you.